AyoubAjarra/ayoubajarra.github.io/_pages/rltheory.md

 # ***Contact***

-If you are interested in presenting your work in the reading group, please reach out to one of the organizers listed above.
+If you are interested in sharing your work wuth our reading group, please reach out to one of the organizers listed above.

 <img src="/assets/img/inria_background.jpg" width="600">